sovity/dataspace-portal/docs/product/user-documentation/Application Roles.md

 As an Authority User you have the rights to:

 - See the list of all registered, pending & invited organizations
+- Approve & reject pending organizations' requests
 - Invite new organizations and their respective initial Admin
-- Accept & reject pending organizations' requests
 - Access any organization's profile

 ## Application Role: Authority Admin